bhopals/java-script-algorithms-and-data-structures-masterclass/22-binary-search-trees.md

 - OBJECTIVES

-  - Define what a tree is
+  - Define what a tree is?
   - Compare and contrast trees and lists
   - Explain the differences between Trees, Binary Trees, and binary search trees (BST)
   - Implement operations on Binary Search Trees (BST)